yigitsever/gradecoin-site/content/_index.md

 The first transactions of a block is called the `coinbase`.
 They are the **author** of the block proposal and if the block is accepted then they get compensated for their efforts with some Gradecoin.

 # Public Key Signatures
-Gradecoin uses 2048 bit RSA keypairs.
+Gradecoin uses 2048-bit RSA key pairs.

 # Services
 Please respect the system and others.